 Submitting Assignments: Your written assignments for this class will be submitted via Quercus.
 Normally, students will be required to submit their papers to Turnitin.com for a review of textual similarity and detection of possible plagiarism.
-In doing so, students will allow their essays to be included as source documents in the Turnitin.com reference database, where they will be used solely for the purpose of detecting plagiarism.
+In doing so, students will allow their essays to be included as source documents in the Turnitin.com reference database, where they will be used solely for the purpose of Please note that this outline is subject to change depending on the needs of the class (we may need additional time to cover a topic).
+Any changes to the syllabus will be announced in class one week before.

+detecting plagiarism.
 The terms that apply to the University's use of the Turnitin.com service is described on the Turnitin.com website.